balakreshnan/csifactory/IIoT/IoTCart.md

 - Parts manual knowledge search - AI enabled
 - Machine Teaching
 - Github Codex - Open AI to assit coding using visual Studio Code
+- Asset management with Graph and realtime insights with AI
+- Plant floor design tools for line and station
+- Plant monitoring
+- Employee health and safety applications
+- Fraud management with blockchain
+- Insurance management with blockchain for production and manufacturing
+- Forecasting materials
+- Forecasting OEE
+- Forecasting projecting delays
+- Finding right supplier for jobs
+- Find where to invest

 ## Jetson Nano